Naman1997/proxmox-terraform-template-k8s/README.md

 ```
 cp terraform.tfvars.example terraform.tfvars
 # Edit this file and save it
+# Make sure to update CLONE_TEMPLATE as discussed in the previous section
 vim terraform.tfvars
 ```
-Description for all vars in terraform.tfvars is available in 'variables.tf' file Apart from the variables mentioned above you can also edit other variables in 'variables.tf' file.
+Description for all vars in terraform.tfvars is available in 'variables.tf' file.
+Apart from the variables mentioned above you can also edit other variables in 'variables.tf' file.

 The variables mentioned below are hard-coded in main.tf as I don't think most people would move away from these defaults.
 Please update main.tf if you need other defaults.